three-cubed/flagger/README.md

 ### Flagger - a ReactJS flag identification project

+This is the typescript version of the project.

 #### Project Overview

 The aim of this project is to allow the user to identify a flag by ticking boxes about its characteristics.